-Technology continues to play an increasingly prevalent role in daily life...criminals and terrorists can use this trend to their advantage, posing an even bigger threat to civil liberty and national security.
-To combat this threat, FBI Director Robert Mueller created the Science and Technology Branch (STB) and designated an executive assistant director to oversee and strategically deploy its world-renowned applied science and operational technology resources.
+Technology continues to play an increasingly prevalent role in daily life, and criminals and terrorists can use this trend to their advantage, posing an even bigger threat to civil liberty and national security.
+To combat this threat, former FBI Director Robert Mueller created the Science and Technology Branch (STB) and designated an executive assistant director to oversee and strategically deploy its world-renowned applied science and operational technology resources.

 STB’s mission: Support the FBI mission by discovering, developing, and delivering innovative science and technology capabilities that enhance intelligence and investigative activities.

 STB’s vision: Be the premier provider of applied science and technology capabilities that address the ever-evolving threat.